codecreatede/go-mapper-diamond/README.md

 go run main.go analyze  -a ./samplefiles/matches.tsv -P ./samplefiles/fastafile.fasta
 ```

-- in case of the binar use the following should be done
+- in case of the binary use the following should be done
 ```
 ./gomapperdiamod -h
 ./gomapperdiamond seqHsp -a ./samplefiles/matches.tsv -p ./samplefiles/fastafile.fasta